-While large areas of pronunciation have not been addressed in this version of Keywords Biology, notably phonemes, sentence stress, intonation and connected speech, there may be opportunities in support classes to draw learners’ attention to these areas.
+While large areas of pronunciation have not been addressed in this version of Keywords Biology and Keywords Geography, notably phonemes, sentence stress, intonation and connected speech, there may be opportunities in support classes to draw learners’ attention to these areas.
 Learners need an awareness of how assimilation, elision and liaison affect pronunciation, and this final text, with which some learners will now be familiar, can provide some examples.
 Pronunciation is more than just producing sounds; learners also need to be able to listen and identify sounds and stress patterns when others speak.
 Again, the record and playback feature provides opportunities for one to one, pair or group learning around these areas.

 (h) Conclusion – free writing activity

 Given the number of controlled activities in the app, this is the first opportunity learners have to produce text independently.
 The instruction, which consists of three sentences in a rather extended piece of text, contains multiple options.
 An accompanying parallel text is used to ensure that learners understand the multiple tasks involved in the instruction.
 The graphic, or non- linguistic clue, acts as a reminder of the learning that has taken place and provides clarity as to the forthcoming writing task